The Historical Society... Our beginnings

 In addition to tours for school children, we co-sponsor a walking tour of the Cheney Mills area, which is a part of the Cheney Brothers National Historic Landmark District.
-We conduct walking tours throughout the town, including Downtown, the west and east sides of Main Street, the Great Lawn, Lakeview, Buckland, "Hollywood," Hudson Street, Boulder Road, Union Village (the North End), the Cheney Railroad, Hackmatack Street, the Town Center, and Forest Street.
-Check the Events page on this web site at Upcoming Events.
+We conduct occasional walking tours throughout the town.
+We present lectures, open houses, and occasional teas and holiday galas.
+For details, see the Events page on this website at Upcoming Events.

 For houses more than 50 years old, homeowners can purchase a plaque.
 Upon the homeowner's submission of a fee and evidence of the age of the house, the Society will provide a plaque showing the year the house was built.
 The plaque is suitable for mounting on the exterior of the house.
 You can access the application form online by clicking House Marker.